Parents take on struggle for trans rights for their kids and others in conservative Poland

 “Kaczynski's words pushed us,” she said.
 “We were afraid they would target our kids and we wanted to show that there is nothing to make jokes about.”

-They wrote an open letter.
-They created podcasts and videos that feature their kids' coming-out stories, reacting to anti-LGBTQ+ remarks of the president and Kaczynski and an archbishop.
+Working with a larger LGBTQ+ rights group, “We, the Parents,” they wrote an open letter.
+They created a video campaign that feature their kids' coming-out stories, reacting to anti-LGBTQ+ remarks of the president and Kaczynski and an archbishop.
 Parents from across the country meet up regularly online and in person.
 They suffer together when news reaches them of suicides of trans youth.

 While there is no legal recognition of same-sex unions or marriage in Poland, society as a whole has grown more open to LGBTQ+ rights, underlined by the growing number and size of Pride events.
 Saturday's parade in Warsaw, which was dedicated to transgender rights, was opened by the mayors of Warsaw and Paris and was joined by thousands.
 A March for Life and Family the next day in Warsaw, which seeks to counter the Pride and other liberal trends, attracted a far smaller crowd.